-Some ABC transporter families on which we developed a profile are listed
+Some ABC transporter families on which we developed a profile are listed below.

 Active import transport system components: